briananders/briananders.net/README.md

 My personal site

 ## Build the static site
-To build and launch the site using [Browsersync](https://www.browsersync.io/):
+To build and launch the dev site at localhost:3000

 	npm start